Bothwell Flood Alleviation Project

 We are upgrading and diverting waste water infrastructure in the area.

-Work began on Monday 30 October, with the entire project expected to take around five months for completion.
+Work began on Monday 30 October, with the entire project expected to take around four months for completion.

 At a Glance